auctus-team/pycapacity/docs/source/README.rst

 Where :math:`J` is the robot jacobian matrix, :math:`f` is the vector of cartesian forces, :math:`\dot{x}` and :math:`\ddot{x}` are vectors fo cartesian velocities and accretions, :math:`\dot{q}` is the vector of the joint velocities and :math:`\tau` is the vector of joint torques.

-- New 📢 : Reachable space approximation of in the desired horizon of interest :math:`\Delta t_{h}` using the convex polytope formulation:
+- Reachable space approximation of in the desired horizon of interest :math:`\Delta t_{h}` using the convex polytope formulation:

     .. math::  P_x = \{\Delta x~ |~ \Delta{x} = JM^{-1}\tau \Delta t_{h}^2/2,
     .. math:: {\tau}_{min} \leq \tau \leq {\tau}_{max},